-Level 1 Centers model their leadership structure closely to the ELSO ECLS Center Certification Methodology.
+Level 2 Centers model their leadership structure closely to the ELSO ECLS Center Certification Methodology.
 Three leadership roles are crucial to the ECLS program: Program Director, Associate Program Director(s), and the ECLS Coordinator.
-A Level 1 Center will have each of these roles filled (or co-filled, if desired).
-Each role is further defined below.
+A Level 2 Center will have each of these roles filled (or co-filled, in the case of co-directors).
+Each role is further defined below, including their reporting relationships within the program and externally.